This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Nature

-The last legend dates from the 14th century in England.
-It was believed then that February 14 was the start of the mating season for birds!
-Lovers then "cooed" by sending love poems to each other.
-This tradition was brought to France by Charles d´Orléans who officially instituted this custom at the French court in the 15th century.
+The last legend dates from the 14th century, in England.
+It was then believed that February 14th was the beginning of the mating season for birds!
+Lovers then "cooed" by sending each other love poems.
+This tradition was brought to France by Charles d'Orléans who officially instituted this custom at the French court in the 15th century.

 La Saint-Valentin par Les Petits Prodiges

-In any case, whatever its true origin, today is still the occasion to celebrate love and we love it!
+In any case, whatever its true origin, this day remains an opportunity to celebrate love and we love that!
 Happy Valentine's Day to all 💕

 Leave a comment